-You are one domain name away from launching a successful website
+You are one domain name away from starting a successful website

 A website is key to online success for businesses, large and small, but every website success story starts with a domain name.
 And the better the domain name, the easier it is to be successful.

-To successfully launch your own website, you will need four things:
+To successfully start launch your own website business, you will need four things:

 1. A domain name

 2. A website

 And it all starts with a great domain name.